Top Fastmail Alternatives to Consider in 2026

 • Metadata encryption

-• Free plan search is limited to emails sent within the last month.
+• Free plan search limited to recent emails

-• No user support on the free plan
+• No direct user support on the free plan

 Verdict: Fastmail vs. Tutanota